-The organs and structures of the female reproductive system give women the ability to produce a baby.
-They do this by producing eggs to be fertilised by sperm from a man.
-They also provide a place for the baby (fetus) to grow and develop.
+The organs, structures, and functions of the female reproductive system give women the ability to produce a baby.
+They do this by producing eggs, in monthly cycles known as the menstrual cycle, to be fertilised by sperm from a man.
 Other structures such as the breasts give the mother the ability to feed and nourish a baby after birth.

 The organs of the female reproductive system are found both inside and outside of the female body.
 The organs inside the body are in the pelvis, which is the lowest part of the body cavity above the legs.

 - Vagina - the area between the lower part of the womb (the cervix) and the outside of the body.
 The vagina receives the penis during sexual intercourse and is a passageway for childbirth.